 When was the rare black beauty first sighted?

 Before Kabini, there were known instances of fleeting black panther sightings in Mudumalai National Park, Dandeli-Anshi Tiger Reserve and in the Nilgiri Biosphere.
-Some reports suggest that the black panther was spotted in the Kabini region of Karnataka’s Nagarhole National Park in the 2014-2015 season for the first time.
+Some reports suggest that the black panther was spotted in the Kabini region of Karnataka’s Nagarahole National Park in the 2014-2015 season for the first time.
 The occurrence perplexed a few people because they failed to understand how the melanistic cat landed at Kabini as there were no previous records of ever having spotted one in the area.

 When the first photos of the black panther emerged, they took social media by storm.
 Visitors thronged to Kabini to get a chanced sighting.
 What was once a myth now turned into reality for many.
 Bagheera had come alive!